catosplace/ansible-engineering-base-role/README.md

   -i doc/adr/intro.md \
   -o doc/adr/outro.md  > ADR.md
 ```

+**NOTE**: This action command is incorporated in the `pre-commit` hooks provided.
+Running the command `pre-commit run generate-adr-docs` will result in this command being run.
+It will also be run before any commits as part of the `pre-commit` checks.
+Contributors no longer need to remember to run this command.

 ## Running GitHub Actions Locally
 When making changes to the the [GitHub Action](https://github.com/features/actions) in this repository contributors should utilise the [act](https://github.com/nektos/act) tool that enables fast feedback by running actions locally.